tgherzog/wbg-catalog-manual/index.md

 have may suggest alternative strategies.

 Then, the DAQ team and the sponsor unit typically also discuss technical options for data hosting (making the data publicly available) such as
-[DataBank][databank], Development Data Platform, [DataBox[databox], bulk download files, APIs, dashboards, etc., and add other staff to the discussion as required.
-If further development work is required, the two team agree on a work plan and next steps.
+[DataBank][databank], Development Data Platform, [DataBox][databox], bulk download files, APIs, dashboards, etc., and add other staff to the discussion as required.
+If further development work is required, the two teams agree on a work plan and next steps.

 Depending on the hosting solution (as identified at the initial consultation), the DAQ team will provide technical